salsalabs/engexport/README.md

 -   You can expect Salsa to provide records at a rate of about 10,000 reads per minute.
 -   A PC or Mac will get really slow overall.
 Run this off-peak if you expect to do your day job.
--   I use a small AWS instance in an IDE.
-That does the work and lets my little old MacBook have some breathing room.
 -   These are observed estimates.
 YMMV.
+-   See, observe and obey the next section.

 ### Caution!

-**Do not** run really big clients through this application on org, org2 or salsa3.
+**Do not** run really big clients through this application on org, org2, wfc or salsa3.
 Just don't.
 Arrange for Salsa to get the data for you.
 Salsa folks: Submmit a JIRA case to a DBA.
+Non-Salsa folks: submit a request for the data via an email to support@salsalabs.com

 ### TODO

-1. (Optional) Export custom fields separately.
-Use `supporter_KEY` and `Email` as the identifiers for importing into Engage.
 1. (Wishful thinking) One pass through the database that updates everyting in Engage automatically.

 ### Tools